 A refrigerated container not only provides you with a cold room but also with a secure place to store your food as it is safe from vermin and theft.

-Reefers for disaster relief
+Reefers for Disaster Relief

-Although disasters are things we don’t like thinking about, quick response is necessary when they happen in order to save lives.
+Although disasters are things we don’t like thinking about, a quick response is necessary when they happen in order to save lives.
 Refrigerated shipping containers provide an ideal solution for getting food to the affected people.
 The container in addition to being a transportation vessel also keeps the items inside preserved even after delivery keeping the food safe for consumption by the people who require it.

 If you are running out of cold storage space to store products or raw materials at your factory, refrigerated containers can provide a cheap and fast solution.
 Just hire a few to complement your existing infrastructure and give them back to the owner once the need is over.

-With reefers you can expand storage to store products for anticipated demand spikes as well as store raw materials bought cheaply when the market is flooded.
+With reefers, you can expand storage to store products for anticipated demand spikes as well as store raw materials bought cheaply when the market is flooded.

 Reefers are ideal for transporting perishable cargo such as fresh produce from one location to another.
 It’s like having a big rugged refrigerator that you can move easily to whatever location you want.